 If you want to connect with Chicago’s lakefront in a new way, rent a kayak at Ohio Street Beach.
 Choose a one or two hour rental and glide along Lake Michigan while you admire the stunning Chicago skyline lakefront trail.

 Located in the heart of Lincoln Square, Square Roots Fest is always a northside summer highlight.
-The free festival features performances by Alejandro Escovedo, Calexico, Ted Leo and the Pharmacists, and more.
+The free festival features performances by Dehd, Margo Price Nick Lowe & Los Straitjackets, and more.

 19. See a Free Concert in Millennium Park

-Celebrate the music of West Africa with the Passport Vibes Afrobeat Festival at the Promontory in Hyde Park.
+Celebrate the music of West Africa with the Passport Vibes Afrobeat Festival in the Motor Row District of the South Loop.
 Immerse yourself in the music created by Fela Kuti that blends traditional Nigerian music with jazz and funk.

 Chicago invented house music, and a few of the old heads gather in Jackson Park every year to play and celebrate the culture.
 The Chosen Few Picnic and Festival will feature legendary Chosen Few DJs, including Terry Hunter, Alan King, Wayne Williams, and Jesse Saunders.